prakash-sparrow/study-material/Linux-Commands/newfile.md

 ### Cat Commands
 ```

+1. cat > demofile.txt
     To type the content into the terminal
-- cat > demofile.txt
     type
     and CTRL + C to quit and save

--cat << EOF > anything.txt
+2. cat << EOF > anything.txt
     type the content when you want to end give EOF
     Type EOF to end the and save the file

-cat << STOP > demo.txt
+3. cat << STOP > demo.txt
     type the content when you want to end give EOF
     Type EOF to end the and save the file

 ```